tsahara/r7rs/content/procs.md

 \proto{read-u8}{}{procedure}
 \rproto{read-u8}{ port}{procedure}}

-Returns the next byte available from the binary input \var{port}, updating the \var{port} to point to the following byte.
+Returns the next byte available from the binary input _port_, updating the _port_ to point to the following byte.
 If no more bytes are
 available, an end-of-file object is returned.